Holcim Foundation for Sustainable Construction: History

 The Holcim Foundation for Sustainable Construction was established in 2003 in Zurich, Switzerland, by Holcim Ltd, the foundation’s sole sponsor.

-As a pioneer in the sustainable design and construction movement, the Holcim Foundation has been a beacon of thought leadership for the building industry since its inception.
-With six international award competition cycles, over 100 events conducted, and 50 publications produced, the foundation aims to accelerate systems change in the built environment.

-The organization has adapted its name in response to changes in its sponsor's corporate identity.
 When Holcim Ltd and Lafarge S.A. completed their global merger and launched LafargeHolcim in July 2015, the foundation's name was changed to the LafargeHolcim Foundation for Sustainable Construction, and its key initiatives were renamed the LafargeHolcim Awards and LafargeHolcim Forum.
 In July 2021, following the rebranding of LafargeHolcim to Holcim, the foundation reverted to its original name, the Holcim Foundation for Sustainable Construction, and updated its branding and identity accordingly.

-Holcim Foundation Awards for Sustainable Construction
+Programs

-The Holcim Foundation Awards competition recognizes and promotes projects that combine sustainable design and construction with architectural excellence.
-By highlighting visionary projects, the Holcim Foundation Awards contribute to a global dialogue on sustainable development, inspiring a new generation of professionals to embrace holistic and responsible approaches to building design and construction.
-The competition offers US$1 million in prize money in each two-year cycle.
+The Holcim Foundation Awards for Sustainable Construction competition recognizes and promotes projects that combine sustainable design and construction with architectural excellence.

-The competition is held concurrently across five geographical regions: Asia Pacific, Europe, Latin America, Middle East & Africa, and North America.

-Awards 2025 Now Open for Entries

-The next Holcim Foundation Awards competition is now open for entries.
-Eligibility: projects must be client-supported and at late design phase or already under construction, provided construction is not completed before February 11, 2025.

-Previous Competitions

 The competition was held over a three-year cycle for the first six competition cycles.
 In addition to the main category prizes (Gold, Silver, Bronze, and Acknowledgement), an additional Next Generation category was open for students and young professionals not older than 30.

-The competition cycles to date are: